NHSDigital/nhs-notify-web-cms/docs/pages/about/campaigns.md

 Emails and text messages will fallback to the next channel if they are not delivered after 72 hours.

-Letters do not have any fallback rules as they’re always sent last in message plans for transactional messages.
+Letters do not have any fallback rules as they’re always sent last in message plans.

 ## Using the NHS App for patient journeys